Overwhelmed While Wedding Planning? What To Do? Maybe you are feeling the onset of stress as you move forward with your wedding planning.

 This does not need to be a big conscious effort.
 But if you know you are getting your period next week, you might not want to schedule a heavy conversation or wedding-related discussions, during that week when you know that your hormones are going to be extra.

-Another circumstance can be like when you have a big project at work that is due next week, avoid scheduling major wedding things until that project is done to avoid extra anxious feelings.
+Another circumstance can be when you have a big project at work that is due next week, avoid scheduling major wedding things until that project is done to avoid extra anxious feelings.

 Check what you have on your plate and don’t overbook or push yourself too much.
 Practice being gentle and kind to yourself.